-- Considers and makes recommendations concerning Director nominees and the function and needs of the Board and its committees. - Regularly reviews the Company's Corporate Governance Guidelines and provides oversight of the corporate governance affairs of the Board and the Company consistent with the long-term best interests of the Company and its shareowners. - Coordinates the annual Board, committee and Director evaluation processes. - Considers shareowner viewpoints on corporate governance matters. - Oversees the development and implementation of succession plans for the CEO and the most senior positions at the Company. - Oversees the Company's policies and programs and related risks concerning environmental, social, legislative, regulatory and public policy matters. - Oversees the Company's sustainability programs and goals and the Company's progress toward achieving such goals, as well as monitors risks related to sustainability matters.

-(2) Includes one joint meeting of the Committee with the Audit Committee.

-(3) Each member of the Committee meets the independence requirements of the NYSE and the Company's Corporate Governance Guidelines.
+- Considers and makes recommendations concerning Director nominees and the function and needs of the Board and its committees. - Regularly reviews the Company's Corporate Governance Guidelines and provides oversight of the corporate governance affairs of the Board and the Company consistent with the long-term best interests of the Company and its shareowners. - Coordinates the annual Board, committee and Director evaluation processes. - Considers shareowner viewpoints on corporate governance matters. - Oversees the development and implementation of succession plans for the CEO and the most senior positions at the Company. - Oversees the Company's policies and programs and related risks concerning environmental, social, legislative, regulatory and public policy matters. - Oversees the Company's sustainability programs and goals and the Company's progress toward achieving such goals, as well as monitors risks related to sustainability matters. - (1) Mr. Allen was appointed Chair of the Committee effective August 1, 2024. - (2) Includes one joint meeting of the Committee with the Audit Committee. - (3) Each member of the Committee meets the independence requirements of the NYSE and the Company's Corporate Governance Guidelines.